mozmeao/platform-docs/docs/attribution/0001-analytics.md

 ##### Dimension Set

-When using GA4 through GTM there isn't a way to set user scoped custom dimensions without an accompanying event.
+When using GA through GTM there isn't a way to set user scoped custom dimensions without an accompanying event.
 The custom event we use for this is ``dimension_set``.

 ``` javascript
 window.dataLayer.push({